HydroModPy/HydroModPy/hydromodpy/simulation/README.md

 - `planner` answers: "what should run, and in which order?"
 - `runner` answers: "when does each run execute, and what state is carried forward?"
+- `process context factory` answers: "how do we get `flow`/`transport` objects when a block starts?"
 - `adapter` answers: "how do I call this concrete solver for this run?"
 - `solver` answers: "how does the numerical backend actually compute?"